-Richmond, CA May 31, 2019 For immediate Release
+Richmond, CA Sept 1st, 2019 For immediate Release

 Rebeca Garcia-Gonzalez is a painter, muralist and educator based in Richmond CA. Of her portraits, historian Richard Cándida Smith observed “she uses simple graphical realism to capture the strong personalities of the people who sit for her… they are human beings, complex and probably contradictory” Garcia-Gonzalez is most known for her oil portraits of immigrants and queer people living in the San Francisco Bay Area.
 She completed a BFA at the University of Puerto Rico before moving to the Bay Area, where she worked as an educator, illustrator and graphic designer.

 Use the photo above for social media.
 Contact Rebeca for high-resolution photos.